-This is the first of many MGM costumes that I'll be listing over the coming months... a WWI German military coat worn by Franchot Tone in the 1938 drama "Three Comrades."
+This is the first of many MGM costumes that I'll be listing over time... a WWI German military coat worn by Franchot Tone in the 1938 drama "Three Comrades."
 The movie was based on the book by Erich Maria Remarque with a screenplay co-written by F. Scott Fitzgerald.
 He was under contract to MGM during the late 30's and tweaked the scripts of many of the studios films, but this is the only one that he received screen credit for.
 It tells the story of three German soldiers who were friends in WWI, and the course that each of their lives take after the war, with Robert Taylor and Robert Young playing the other two soldiers.

 Here is an image of the MGM label with his name and the production number for the movie -